kubeflow/community/subprojects/maturity_requirements.md

 #### Requirements

-- The project MUST have at least 1 core maintainer
+Experimental projects MUST meet the following criteria:

-- The project MUST have a minimum of 1 contributor active over the last 180 days
+- A minimum of 1 active contributor or maintainer active over the last 180 days

 ### Deprecated